TimMikeladze/next-apollo-joy-starter/README.md

 ### ✅ Releasing & tagging

 Create a semantic version tag and publish to Github Releases.
-When a new release is detected a Github Action will automatically publish your storybook to Github pages.

 As part of this process a git tag will also be created on the current branch.

 Learn more about how to use the `release-it` command [here](https://github.com/release-it/release-it).